Turkey's central bank leaves key interest rates on hold

-ISTANBUL, June 15 Turkey's central bank kept its main interest rates steady on Thursday, in line with market expectations, as it continues to battle against double-digit inflation.
+ISTANBUL, June 15 (Reuters) - Turkey's central bank kept its main interest rates steady on Thursday, in line with market expectations, as it continues to battle against double-digit inflation.

 In its second policy-setting meeting since voters narrowly backed an April 16 referendum to change the constitution and hand President Tayyip Erdogan sweeping new powers, the central bank kept its late liquidity window at 12.25 percent.